 Easy Mountain Biking Trails for Families in Marin

-All these trails are designated for bicycles, and have minimal hills and technical sections for easy riding and maximum fun for the little ones.
+All these trails are designated for bicycles, and have minimal hills and technical sections for easy riding and maximum fun for family riding.

-One of the other benefits of riding offroad is the absence cars and other related hazards.
+One of the other benefits of riding off-road is the absence of cars and other related hazards.
 My daughter actually learned to ride her bike on some of these trails.
 Get them started early, and they'll be shredding in no time!

 When riding with kids on the trails, make sure you teach them the basics of mountain biking courtesy to ensure a happy co-existence with other trail users:

 - Watch out for hikers and runners and let them know you're coming by ringing a bike bell or simply saying "hello."
 If you're coming up behind a hiker or group of hikers a polite "on your left" or "behind you" is usually appreciated.
 Don't assume a hiker or runner has seen you until they acknowledge your presence.
 Make it a practice to be polite and yield the right of way to hikers and runners when necessary, and don't forget to say "thanks" to people who yield to you on the trail.

 - When riding with slow-moving kids, be aware that there could be faster and more experienced cyclists on the trail; always yield the trail and scoot over for them.